 On our website, we have an in-depth article on: Thyroid Assessment and Nutritional Management.
 This is a very detailed account on all aspects of thyroid function and dys-function.
 The medical focus on the hormone TSH, in thyroid disorders, often causes physicians to miss other hormonal shifts that can be causing the thyroid symptoms.
 In this article, we will look at the effects of other hormones on the thyroid.
 This information can often unlock difficult and poorly responding thyroid cases.

-Elevated estrogens increase Thyroid Binding Globulin levels which increase rates of the thyroid hormone T4, but in a protein-bound state, rather than in the active free-fraction state.
-In this scenario, we don’t get a tissue response to the bound T4.
-This results in thyroid symptoms.
+Elevated estrogens increase Thyroid Binding Globulin levels which increase rates of the thyroid hormone T4, in a protein bound state, rather than in the active free-fraction state.
+In this scenario, we don’t get a tissue response to the bound T4 leading to thyroid symptoms.
 This situation must be considered in people who are on estrogen replacement therapy.

 Testosterone elevations, which are very common in women, cause the thyroid to over-convert from T4 into T3.
 We then begin to see increased levels of T3, which can lead to T3 resistance at the receptor sites.
-When there is too much of any hormone, the receptors sites tend to shut down.
 Elevations of testosterone, in women, are generally the result of insulin resistance.

-Elevated levels of cortisol can impact thyroid metabolism by decreasing T3 (which is the active thyroid hormone) and by suppressing TSH, which signals thyroid hormones to be produced.
+Elevated levels of cortisol can impact thyroid metabolism by decreasing T3 (which is the active thyroid hormone) and by the suppression of TSH, which signals thyroid hormones to be produced.
 Elevated cortisol also has the potential to cause thyroid resistance.
-In these cases, thyroid blood markers may be normal, but the person has thyroid symptoms since thyroid hormones cannot bind at their receptor sites.
+In these cases, thyroid blood markers may be normal, but the person has thyroid symptoms since thyroid hormones can’t bind at their receptor sites.

-All of our steroid hormones come originally from cholesterol.
-Cholesterol is converted into the hormone pregnenolone.
-Pregnenolone is considered the ‘mother hormone’ as it will convert into all of the other steroid hormones (such as DHEA, progesterone, testosterone and the estrogens).
+All of our steroid hormones come originally from Cholesterol which is converted into the hormone Pregnenolone.
+Pregnenolone will be the ‘mother hormone’ that will then convert into all of the other steroid hormones (like DHEA, progesterone, testosterone and the estrogens).

 Pregnenolone conversion is directly related to adrenal status.
 The adrenals trap pregnenolone and store it.
-Under times of stress, when the adrenals are in an alarm state (with high cortisol levels) or a state of fatigue (with low cortisol levels), pregnenolone is converted into cortisol to support the stress needs of the body.
+Under times of stress, when the adrenals are in an alarm state (with high cortisol levels) or a state of fatigue or exhaustion (with low cortisol levels), pregnenolone is converted into cortisol to support the stress needs of the body.
 This takes place at the expense of pregnenolone conversion downstream into reproductive hormones as the body prioritizes handling stress over reproduction.
-This phenomenon is called Pregnenolone Steal.
+This phenomenon is called Pregnenolone Steal and can be determined in salivary tests.
 Pregnenolone Steal creates a problem because there is only a limited amount of pregnenolone produced each day in the adrenal glands and there are often insufficient levels to meet demand when there is a stressful event.

 Let’s clarify what we mean by a stressful event.
-We are not only speaking of psychological stress, but also physiological stress factors such as blood sugar spiking up and down, insulin resistance causing strong surges in insulin or some type of inflammatory event or infection.
+We are not only speaking of psychological stress, but also physiological stress factors such as blood sugar spiking up and down, insulin resistance causing strong surges in insulin, some type of inflammatory event or infection.
 These are all stressful events.

 All reproductive hormones can be compromised by stress.
-Merely replacing these hormones totally ignores the need to manage the adrenal glands and stress.
+Merely replacing these hormones totally ignores the need to manage the adrenal glands.

 This is particularly important in peri-menopause (the transition into menopause) as these women count on adrenal function to give them the reserves that they need for hormones such as aldosterone, progesterone, estrone and estradiol.
-If their adrenals are healthy, they usually transition without much problem.
-But, if they have fatigued adrenal glands or the adrenals are in state of alarm due to stress, pregnenolone steal can cause shifts in these steroid hormones that are less than optimal.
+If their adrenals are healthy, they usually transition without much problem, but if they have fatigued adrenals or adrenals that are in an alarm state due to stress, pregnenolone steal can cause shifts that cause these steroid hormones to be less than optimal.

 Hormone Crèmes vs. Other Delivery Methods

-This buildup of hormone levels is best seen with free-fraction testing (and is usually missed in protein bound tests.
+This buildup of hormone levels can be measure via free fraction testing.
 We often see patients on hormone crèmes testing with levels 5 to 10 times greater than normal.
-Further, laboratory testing shows that it can take many months for levels to return to physiological states.
+Further, laboratory testing shows that it can take many months (or longer) for levels to return to physiological states.

 The preferred method of hormone delivery is sublingual drops.
 This method has several advantages.
 It still bypasses the liver like the crèmes do, but the sublingual hormone enters the lymphatic tissue and delivers more of the active hormone where it needs it be.
 With sublinguals, we also do not get the hormone buildup in the fatty tissue and the tendency to exceed the physiological range that crèmes give us.

 Oral tablets, are another popular method of delivery, but also have disadvantages.
-Oral tablets are metabolized mostly in the liver, and this tends to tax the liver.
+Oral tablets are metabolized mostly in the liver, which tend to tax the liver.
 Only about 10% of the hormone actually reaches the blood stream.
 With oral hormones, there is also the risk of conversion into other downstream metabolite hormones.
 For instance, if you take too much oral DHEA, it can potentially be converted, in the liver, into testosterone or estradial leading to imbalances that can have many unpleasant implications.

 Sublingual hormones are clearly the preferred method of delivery.
 They tend to not tax the liver or buildup in the tissue.
 They are easy to take.
 They can be flavored to taste quite good.
 The only disadvantage to sublinguals is that the half-life of a sublingual hormone is about 8 hours, so it should be taken 2 to 3 times per day for optimal delivery.